5 benefits from consulting a naturopath during menopause

 Working with a naturopath to individualise dietary changes and herbal medicines, as well as taking steps to reduce stressors in your life can work wonders with mood, brain fog and improved concentration in only a few weeks.

 3. Relief from hot flushes and night sweats

 Not every woman will experience hot flushes and night sweats but for those who do, it can be extremely bothersome and is sometimes accompanied by anxiety and/or insomnia.

 Herbal medicines can help to manage the frequency and intensity of hot flushes.
 Herbs such as black cohosh, sage and wild yam have been used historically to bring relief.
 You might be interested in my blog about incorporating sage into your diet for a healthy midlife and beyond.

 A naturopath will know exactly which herbs will be of the greatest benefit to you and how to dose them for maximum effect.
 Adding foods high in phytoestrogens can also help to manage hot flushes.

 Poor sleep is common particularly in peri-menopause and women report waking at odd times during the night and then being unable to get back to sleep for hours.
 Poor sleep then leads to other issues such as feeling cranky, irritable and having difficulty in concentrating.

-A naturopath can get you back into a healthy sleep pattern quickly with herbs, nutritional suggestions and techniques for getting yourself back to sleep. zzzzzz
+A naturopath can get you back into a healthy sleep pattern quickly with herbs, adrenal support, nutritional suggestions and techniques for getting yourself back to sleep. zzzzzz

 5. Post menopause health